sebschlicht/plg_system_rimages/README.md

 # RIMAGES - Responsive Images Plugin for Joomla!
 3

 *RIMAGES* is a *Joomla!* plugin to make the images on your website responsive.
-You can configure which images should be made responsive and which image sizes should be used, depending on the viewport width.
-*RIMAGES* can automatically generate resized versions of the images - even if they're on remote servers.
+*RIMAGES* can compress your images and show resized images on smaller devices.
+CSS selectors allow to precisely control which images should be made responsive.

-*RIMAGES* helps to significantly decrease the page loading time and increase the Google *PageSpeed* rating which contributes to the Google search ranking of your website.
+Using *RIMAGES* helps to significantly decrease the page loading time and increase the Google *PageSpeed* rating, which contributes to the Google search ranking of your website.
-Thus *RIMAGES* is also suited for *Search Engine Optimization* (SEO).
+Thus *RIMAGES* is must-have *Search Engine Optimization* (SEO) tool.

 **Features**:

-* re-encode images according to the [Google recommendation for image optimization](https://developers.google.com/speed/docs/insights/OptimizeImages) (reduces the file size without dimension reduction)
+* compress images according to the [Google recommendation for image optimization](https://developers.google.com/speed/docs/insights/OptimizeImages)
 * offer resized image versions to browsers on smaller devices
-* automatically generate resized image versions
+* automatically compress/resize images
 * increase Google *PageSpeed* rating => improve Google search ranking
-* supports local images (files) and remote images (URLs)
+* works with external images (URLs)

+## Usage

+The usage of the plugin heavily depends on the configuration of [breakpoint packages](#breakpoint-packages) and [breakpoints](#breakpoints).

+Breakpoints steer the resizing feature and mainly specify widths of alternative image versions.
+Having no breakpoints configured effectively disables the resizing feature.

+Breakpoint packages consist of any number of breakpoints and feature a CSS selector that controls which images the breakpoints apply to.

+*Example 1*: To replace all images on your website with compressed versions, set the CSS selector of a breakpoint package to

+    img

+Please note that the [configuration options](#options) have to be set properly, to make this example work.
+The default settings are just fine.

+*Example 2*: To make a full-width slider use resized images on a website build with *Bootstrap* that fit the user device best, you might need to set the CSS selector of a breakpoint package to,

+    #slider img

+configure 3 breakpoints for the smaller *Bootstrap* device sizes (extra small, small, medium) and use the respective max-widths (e.g. XS = 767px) as image widths.

+Now each device can show the compressed and resized image version that fits its viewport width best.

 ## Installation

 Download the latest *RIMAGES* extension package and use the *Joomla!* extension manager to install it.
 The plugin is compatible with *Joomla!* 3.x.

-Use the *Joomla!* extension manager to uninstall the plugin and remove the configured image folder if you don't need the responsive image versions anymore.
+Use the *Joomla!* extension manager to uninstall the plugin and remove the configured image folder if you no longer need the responsive images.

 ## Technologies and Compatibility

+*RIMAGES* works on two different levels: Compressing and resizing.

+### Compressing

+*RIMAGES* can replace images with compressed versions which is fully compatible with all systems and browsers.

+The automatic generation of such files depends on *ImageMagick*.
+If *ImageMagick* isn't installed and enabled on your server you can still create them by hand.

+### Resizing

+*RIMAGES* can offer alternative, resized versions of the original image to browsers on smaller devices.
-*RIMAGES* is based on the HTML5 [`picture` tag](https://www.w3schools.com/tags/tag_picture.asp) which is already [supported by the vast majority](https://caniuse.com/#feat=picture).
+This is based on the HTML5 [`picture` tag](https://www.w3schools.com/tags/tag_picture.asp) which is [supported by the vast majority](https://caniuse.com/#feat=picture).
-The tag is fully backwards-compatible, thus users with browsers that don't support the tag will still benefit from the plugin but won't support the automatic selection of resized image versions.
+The tag is fully backwards-compatible, users with old browsers just won't benefit from resizing.

-However, due to the additional `picture` tag (being a parent of the original `img` tag), the plugin could break JavaScript code (e.g. `$slide.children( 'img' )`) and CSS directives (e.g. `.slide > img`).
+Due to the additional `picture` tag in the DOM tree, this feature could nevertheless break JavaScript code (e.g. `$slide.children( 'img' )`) and CSS directives (e.g. `.slide > img`).
-This can easily be prevented by using appropriate CSS selectors when configuring the plugin.
+However, you can easily prevent that by using appropriate CSS selectors when configuring the plugin.

-The automatic generation of resized image version depends on *ImageMagick* which has to be enabled on your server in order to use this feature.
-If you don't have it, you'd have to create resized versions of your images by hand.

-## Usage

-At the very heart of this plugin is the configuration of breakpoint packages and breakpoints.
-Breakpoints are organized in breakpoint packages which specify the images that its breakpoints should apply to.

-Breakpoint packages can be configured in two contexts: global and content.
-Content packages apply to images within the content component, such as in articles.
-Global packages apply to all images on the page which haven't been covered by a content package before.
-You can configure up to five breakpoint packages per context.

-Whatever breakpoints you configure, all responsive versions of an image are stored in the specified image folder.
-Whenever a responsive version is looked up or is to be generated, this is the directory that the plugin works with.

-### Breakpoint Package

-A breakpoint package identifies targeted images via a CSS selector.

-For example, you could have configured a breakpoint package for all large images:

-    cssSelector:'img.large'

-Breakpoints within this package would apply to all images with the `large` class.

-Further examples:

-* `#slider .slide`
-* `#logo`

->Please note that the selector is quite limited and doesn't support any feature that isn't shown in the examples.

-### Breakpoint

-Each breakpoint specifies an alternative version of an image that should be used.
-In principle, a breakpoint is a maximum viewport width where a certain image should be displayed.
-Good breakpoints may be the Bootstrap device widths (extra small, small, medium, large) or prominent device widths of your users.

-Let's say you have configured the following breakpoint

-    viewportWidth:480px

-and the plugin finds an image on your website, for example `images/test.png`.
-Then *RIMAGES* would look for an alternative version of this image with the given size and add it to the page, if available.
-A device with a viewport width below 480 pixels will now use this alternative version.

-## Image Generation

-*RIMAGES* may generate responsive version of your images automatically.
-All you need to do is to specify the maximum width of the generated image in the respective breakpoint.

-Let's say you have configured the following breakpoint:

-    viewportWidth:480px imageWidth:440px

-Now *RIMAGES* may generate a responsive version of the image with a maximum width of 440 pixels for the 480 pixels viewport width if it's missing.